PHYS3888/Tutorial_DynamicalSystems/README.md

 :question::question::question: __Q7:__
 At what critical value of `Ds` does the system 'fall to sleep'?

-(_Hint:_ You may wish to increase the total time in the Time Domain, e.g., to 20s, to better resolve the critical point.)
+(:fire: If you want to better resolve the critical point, you can increase the total time in the Time Domain, e.g., to 10s.)

 #### Waking up